domo141/shbb/README.rst

 __ snippets.md

+specifics.md__ contain constructs that don't work on all modern shells (at least not on dash(1) -- and something specicifs to one particular shell).

 interactive shell blocks
 ------------------------

-code that can be used in configuration files of interactive__ shells
+Code that can be used in configuration files of interactive__ shells

 (e.g. bash & zsh eternal histories)